 WHO CAN ENROLL

-Persons whose physical or cognitive status make it difficult for them to partake in a clinic-based rehabilitation program.
+Persons whose physical or cognitive status makes it difficult for them to partake in a clinic-based rehabilitation program.

-If you need assistance with your everyday activities, such as bathing, dressing or grooming, Health Bound is able to provide personal support to you or your loved one.
+If you need assistance with your everyday activities, such as bathing, dressing, or grooming, Health Bound can provide personal support to you or your loved one.

-If you need a little extra assistance to attend a doctor’s appointment, mall outing, or an unplanned trip, Health Bound is able to provide assistance to you or your loved one.
-Health Bound even has caregivers available to you should you want some company, someone to participate in a hobby with you, take care of your pets, or someone to play a board game with.
+If you need a little extra assistance to attend a doctor’s appointment, mall outing, or an unplanned trip, Health Bound can assist you or your loved one.
+Health Bound even has caregivers available to you should you want some company, someone to participate in a hobby with, take care of your pets, or play a board game with.

-We are able to provide assistance to you should you require help with the day-to-day upkeep of your household, such as laundry, cleaning and preparing meals.
+We can assist you should you require help with the day-to-day upkeep of your household, such as laundry, cleaning, and preparing meals.

-Our nurses are able to help you with administering medications, dressing changes, IV therapy, chronic disease management and serious injury care.
+Our nurses can help you administer medications, dressing changes, IV therapy, chronic disease management, and serious injury care.

 BENEFITS OF HOME MODIFICATIONS

 - Increase mobility and the ability to perform the daily tasks of living.